 But the real winner of the game was a 15-year old ballboy.
 During the pre-game warmups, Khalid Ali asked Jordan if he could have the shoes he was wearing.
 Jordan told Ali those were just his warm-up shoes and he would be wearing a different pair during the game.
-Those shoes were the original Air Jordans and after the Bulls win, Ali asked for the shoes .
-Jordan signed and gave them to Ali and for three decades they mainly stayed hidden in his mom’s closet.
+That pair was a pair of rare Nike Air Ships and after the Bulls win, Ali asked for them.
+Jordan signed and gave the kicks to Ali and for three decades they mainly stayed hidden in his mom’s closet.

 Then in 2015, Ali put the shoes up for auction, where it sold for $71,554.
 The only Jordan shoes to fetch more were his 1997 Flu/Hangover/Poisoned Game shoes, which sold for an insane $104,765.

 Magic and the Lakers got some payback a few months later in their second and final meeting with Jordan and the Bulls.
-Magic had 20 points and 12 assists and Jordan struggled with fouls and scored just 16 points on 6 of 13 shooting.
+Magic had 20 points and 12 assists, while Jordan struggled with fouls and scored just 16 points on 6-of-13 shooting.
 Once again, Woolridge (30) and Dailey (26) carried the Bulls.